Welcome prospective students and families!

 - Either fine arts or career and technical education (1 unit/year)

-Students retain their Freshmen Direct Admission status if they:
+Students retain their First-Year Direct Admission status if they:

 - Maintain a minimum 3.0 cumulative GPA at the time of application for Professional Admissions